 The benefits of guardianship

 Once your resident has a guardian, you can work with that person to make all important decisions regarding your resident.
-They can ensure you are able to provide all necessary care to your patient, as well as overseeing matters such as Medicaid eligibility and coordinating other benefits.
+They can ensure you are able to provide all necessary care to your resident, as well as overseeing matters such as Medicaid eligibility and coordinating other benefits.
 They can also be a deciding voice when family members disagree about care decisions.
 When your resident can no longer make decisions, their guardian is an ally and an advocate.